 - Respect for propriety or morality

-- A condition of disgrace or dishonour; ignominy
+- A condition of disgrace or dishonor; ignominy

 - Regretable or unfortunate situation

 My relationship with Shame: I guess that starts with being female.
 Only in this world do you feel damned for being able to reproduce.
 The opposite sex instantly feels the need to demean or put us in our place simply because without us there is no them.

 Yet they still want us to feel like less of a person and less than that since I have brown skin.
 The shame in being 1/4 of a person receiving, 1/4 respect, worth in pay and expectation, 1/4 in thought, 1/4 in opinion, with my voice and necessity.
 The shame of having a period, breasts; being different set the tone for my .25 of representation through real life.